 Recall that we only asked for a 12 hour schedule here.
-We started our schedule after the high price peak (at 5am) and it also had to end before the second price peak fully realised (at 9pm).
+We started our schedule after the high price peak (at 4am) and it also had to end before the second price peak fully realised (at 8pm).
 Our scheduler didn't have many opportunities to optimize, but it found some.
-For instance, it does buy at the lowest price (around 3pm) and sells it off when prices start rising again (around 6pm).
+For instance, it does buy at the lowest price (at 2pm) and sells it off at the highest price within the given 12 hours (at 6pm).